ajsmit/Basic_stats/docs/09-correlations.md

 R> 0.6524911
 ```

 Above we have tested the correlation between the length of _Ecklonia maxima_ stipes and the length of their fronds.
 A perfect positive (negative) relationship would produce a value of 1 (-1), whereas no relationship would produce a value of 0.
 The result above, `cor = 0.65` is relatively strong.
 That being said, should our dataset contain multiple variables, as `ecklonia` does, we may investigate all of the correlations simultaneously.
 Remember that in order to do so we want to ensure that we may perform the same test on each of our paired variables.
 In this case we will use `ecklonia_sub` as we know that it contains only continuous data and so are appropriate for use with a Pearson test.
 By default R will use all of the data we give it and perform a Pearson test so we do not need to specify any further arguments.
-Note however that this will only output the correlation coefficients, and does not produce a full test of each correlation.
+Note however that this will only output the correlation coefficents, and does not produce a full test of each correlation.
 This will however be useful for us to have just now.

 ```r